-Is it possible for you to meet a lactation expert where you live, for example at the hospital?
-Many babies do have troubles latching on, but in most cases an expert can help you by watching what your baby does and help you decide for example whether you may need a nipple shield or if you could position your baby in some other way to help her latch on.
+A baby can certainly learn how to latch on, in fact, a lot of babies do not latch on perfectly from the start.
+Is it possible for you to meet a lactation consultant where you live, for example at the hospital?
+Many babies have troubles latching on in the beginning, but in most cases a lactation consultant can help you by watching what your baby does and help you decide for example whether you may need a nipple shield or if you could position your baby in some other way to help her latch on.
 If mom has flat nipples, for example, the baby may need some extra help.

-You should know that especially the first time, it can take several weeks for the mom and baby to learn how to get the breastfeeding to work.
-This can be a very tough time, with sore nipples, sense of failure, worrying that the baby will not get the nutrition she needs etc. Support from an expert is a really good way to shorten this tough time and to not have the mom simply give up.
+You should know that especially the first time, it can take several weeks for mom and baby to learn how to get the breastfeeding to work smoothly.
+This can be a very tough time, with sore nipples, sense of failure, worrying that the baby will not get the nutrition she needs etc. Support from a lactation consultant or an experienced midwife is a really good way to shorten this tough time and to not have Mom simply give up.

 Since your girl is only five days old, it is not strange at all that the two of you have not gotten this to work yet, but you WILL, with a little help.
 While waiting for your appointment, you can also check out these breastfeeding latch on video clips, to see if they might help you a bit.

-I really wish you good luck and congratulations to your daughter!
+I really wish you good luck and congratulations on your daughter!